jltml/vaccine-spotter-cli/README.md

 # vaccine-finder — a CLI

-### Update: now on RubyGems(!)
+### Update: now on RubyGems! and Homebrew!
-This is my first gem ever!
-I'm hoping that I can also make it into a Homebrew formula soon, too.
-For now, install with `gem install vaccine-finder` or see the installation section below.
+This is my first gem and Homebrew formula ever!
+Homebrew installation is still imperfect (there are `gem pristine` warnings upon run), but meh; hopefully I can fix it soon.

 ## Notes
 As of right now, the only places I've written scripts for are: